microsoftgraph/msgraph-sample-pythondjangoapp/tutorial/04-add-aad-auth.md

 <!-- markdownlint-disable MD002 MD041 -->

 In this exercise you will extend the application from the previous exercise to support authentication with Azure AD.
 This is required to obtain the necessary OAuth access token to call the Microsoft Graph.
-In this step you will integrate the [Requests-OAuthlib](https://requests-oauthlib.readthedocs.io/en/latest/) library into the application.
+In this step you will integrate the [MSAL for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python) library into the application.

 1. Create a new file in the root of the project named `oauth_settings.yml`, and add the following content.